 You do not have to feel caught in the endless cycle of addiction.
 Help is available to anyone.
 When you take the first steps toward recovery, you will start a journey to freedom and experience a better quality of life.

-Consider either inpatient or outpatient treatment for your weed addiction.11 Our inpatient options allow you to stay in our facility to receive constant care to ensure you are free of triggers and have the support you need.
+Consider either inpatient treatment or outpatient treatment for your weed addiction.11 Our inpatient options allow you to stay in our facility to receive constant care to ensure you are free of triggers and have the support you need.
 Inpatient treatment usually takes a shorter time because you can receive constant care.

 Outpatient treatment options are available for those with other commitments.
 You can maintain your normal life but come to the treatment facility for regular therapy and counseling.
 Outpatient can take longer but allows you to continue with your daily life, like work and school.